JovianHQ/jovian-py/docs/user-guide/embed.md

 If you're building a profile website to showcase your projects or academic institution/community/meetup website making a resources page this is right for you.

-Just copy and paste the iframe code in the website's code, here is a example.
-Click on the image to visit the a example Github Page where the whole notebook is embedded.
+Just copy and paste the iframe code in the website's code, here is an example.
+Click on the image to visit an example Github Page where the whole notebook is embedded.

 <a href="https://prajwalprashanth.github.io/whatsapp-data-analysis" target="_blank"><img src="https://imgur.com/S5tpDuJ.png" class="screenshot" alt="notebook embed website example" ></a>